aaronalayo/priceit-backend/README.md

 # PriceIt

 PriceIt is a school project.
-The purpose of this project is to help reduce the vast amount of waste generated as the result of the online consumer market.
+The purpose of this project is upcycling.
+Specifically, to help reduce the vast amount of waste generated as the result of the ever growing online consumer market.

-PriceIt is a proof of concept that will is intended to give the user an opportunity to search various online markets (e.g. Ebay, FB Marketplace, Amazon, Google Shop, etc.) for both used and new items.
+PriceIt is a PoC that aims to give the user an opportunity to search various online markets (e.g. Ebay, FB Marketplace, Amazon, Google Shop, etc.) for both used and new items.
-It will also estimate how much the user will save upon going with the used items.

 ## System Overview Diagrams